 Example: For the longest time I didn’t know how to conjugate to past and future tense (I still don’t know all of them!)
 Instead of letting that stop me from expressing what I did yesterday or planned on doing later, I found a work-around.
 I would just start my sentences with “Tomorrow”, or “Yesterday” and then speak the rest in the present tense.
 It is wrong, but people understood what I was trying to say, and they appreciated that I was putting an effort in.

 Another benefit: kids aren’t expected to have a huge vocabulary.
 We don’t assume that a native speaker child can understand the lingo of say, a lawyer.
 They know what they need, and learn the rest as they go.
 Well, wake-up call, people won’t expect that from you either.
 Unless you are a lawyer!
 Then get on it!
 In learning a new language you are starting from scratch, from a child’s point.
 You start by learning the basic vocabulary you need and go from there.

 Whether you are reading this because you are wanting to learn a new language, or because you want your kids to learn a new one, here are some fun ways WE HAVE USED to start from scratch.
 Our girls’ Spanish has benefited from us doing these, and so has ours.

 5 Fun Ways To Learn A New Language

 If you can make something into a game then both kids and adults are more likely to respond in a positive way.
 Games are also fun, replacing the stress of messing up with a more pleasant experience full of laughter.

 You don’t have to go out and buy an assortment of games in the language you are wanting to learn.
 Stick to the basics.
 Adapt the games you have.
 An easy one that we have done is with UNO.
-Play the game the exact same way you would in English, but make it so that all the colours and numbers have to be said in Spanish.
-In this same manner you can play games like Bingo, Go Fish, and Memory.
+Play the game the exact same way you would in English, but make it so that all the colors and numbers have to be said in Spanish.
+In this same manner, you can play games like Bingo, Go Fish, and Memory.